plogs/asopposedtowhat.com/content/posts/writing-is-work.md

 Long story short: _writing is work_.
 You must learn the craft, figure out a process that works for you, and then do it.

-And if you find that what you're doing doesn't seem to be working, then you're either not working hard enough, or noone is really interested in what you have to say anyway.
-Such is life.

 [^1]: "Nobody Wants to Read Your Sh*t: And Other Tough-Love Truths to Make You a Better Writer", by Steven Pressfield